kibook/s1kd-tools/tools/s1kd-instance/README.md

     </para>

-If this data is filtered for version A, without specifying a value for the weather, and neither the -a or -A option is used, the following will be the result:
+If this data is filtered for version A, without specifying a value for the weather, and the -a, -A or -9 options are not used, the following will be the result:

     <referencedApplicGroup>
     <applic id="app-0001">